jhpyle/docassemble/_docs/docker.md

 building your custom `jhpyle/docassemble` version so that it references a different base image.

+# <a name="monitoring"></a>Monitoring the health of your container

+You will want to make sure that you don't run out of hard drive space.
+To receive notifications when your hard drive space runs low, you can use tools provided by your cloud provider.

+For example, DigitalOcean allows you to install the "DigitalOcean Metrics Agent" on the host operating system.
+This software sends information to Digital Ocean about memory and disk usage.
+You can configure notifications based on thresholds.

+If you are using an EC2 instance, you can configure CloudWatch, which is AWS's system for cloud infrastructure monitoring.
+How to do this is beyond the scope of **docassemble**'s documentation, but one way is to create an IAM Role that has the `AmazonSSMManagedInstanceCore` and `CloudWatchAgentServerPolicy` attached to it, and then give your EC2 instance this IAM Role.
+Then, when your EC2 instance has started, go to the Monitoring tab and click the Configure CloudWatch Agent button.
+If you are using a popular AMI, the SSM Agent should be installed and running.
+If it says that the CloudWatch agent is not installed, press the "Install CloudWatch agent" button.
+Then you can select which metrics you want to track.
+Note that AWS may charge you a fee per metric, so you may not want to select all of them.
+In CloudWatch, you can set up an Alarm that will notify you if a metric exceeds a threshold.
+The metric for disk usage, if you enabled it, can be found under "CWAgent" in the subcategory of "InstanceId, device, fstype, path."
+Select the metric of `disk_used_percent` for the Path `/`.

+On AWS, if you want to set up automated monitoring of whether **docassemble** is responding, you can set up a Canary in CloudWatch.
+See the section on [health check endpoints] for some endpoints that you can use.

+[health check endpoints]: {{ site.baseurl }}/docs/admin.html#endpoints
 [Redis]: https://redis.io/
 [Docker installation instructions for Windows]: https://docs.docker.com/engine/installation/windows/
 [Docker installation instructions for OS X]: https://docs.docker.com/engine/installation/mac/